-Jí Jì: the ideogram and the story.
-What does it mean for your question?
+Jí Jì: the ideogram and the story (NEW) What does it mean for your question?

 Top 6: Soaking one's head.
 Danger.

 Never be sure of success.
 If you want to keep it, then stay as focused as when you made it.
 Success has to be made and made and made, it needs you to go on.
 If you turn around, it will collapse behind your back.

 (Changes to hex.37) Mirror

 9 at 5: The Eastern neighbor slaughters an ox.
 Nothing compared to the Western neighbor's Yue offering in really receiving his blessing.

 Never get used to plenty.
 Keep seeing life as the thing one has to make new every day.
 Full of expectancy, looking for miracles, asking the gods for blessings, surprised and grateful when all goes well.
-When prosperity becomes ‘normal’, one might lose it one day, and moreover not be able to live penury anymore
+When prosperity becomes ‘normal’, one might lose it one day, and moreover not be able to live without it anymore

 (Changes to hex.36) Mirror

 4: Among the pretty clothes are outworn ones.
 All day long on guard.

-Who has an open eye for signs of decay, even when everything seems fine.
+Keep your eyes open for signs of decay, even when everything seems fine.
 You can only remove them when you know them.
-Or foresee future hard times and future disasters, and eventually avert them.
+Or foresee future hard times and disasters, and eventually avert them.

 (Changes to hex.49) Mirror

 9 at 3: The high ancestor subjugates the Gui region.
 In 3 years he conquers it.
 Small people are of no use.

-Conquering and subsequently keeping things can only succeed with patience, tenacity, perseverance, purposive ness.
-In other words: with a strong character.
+Conquering and subsequently keeping things can only succeed with patience, tenacity, and purposiveness.
 One moment of inattention or weaknes, or using a wrong tool, and all may be lost.

 (Changes to hex.3) Mirror